OpenFabrics/sunfish_docs/Sunfish Doc.md

 ### 3.2.3.
 Deliverables in This Document
-This document describes the approach and architecture of the sunfish framework, its software  and the API that actors use for interacting with a Sunfish service.
+This document describes the approach and architecture of the Sunfish Framework, its software and the API that actors use for interacting with a Sunfish service.
-This document is also defining the *Sunfish compliant* interpretations of Redfish and Swordfish schemas.
+This document also defines the *Sunfish compliant* interpretations of Redfish and Swordfish schemas.
 All APIs and interactions are based on DMTF Redfish and SNIA Swordfish specifications.
 New schema objects are introduced and detailed whenever necessary.

 This document is a living document, and readers should expect frequent updates, additions and corrections as the various problems to be solved are addressed and as the various related standards evolve.

 <div style="page-break-after: always;"></div>

-# 4. Sunfish Framework
+# 4. Sunfish Framework Details

 Sunfish is designed to configure fabric interconnects and manage composable, disaggregated resources in dynamic highly distributed compute infrastructures using client-friendly abstractions.
 Sunfish provides a framework for abstraction of, and communication with, the multitude of independent management tools behind a single, consistent, standards-based API; it does this through a universal set of RESTful interfaces and tools and services to manage fabric attached resources, such as, CPUs, Accelerators, and Memory Devices.
 Sunfish uses the common languages of Redfish and Swordfish, to allow clients to gather telemetry information on fabrics and components, request information about fabric attachments, allocate components, and compose disaggregated systems.
 Each vendor specific fabric can be controlled and manipulated through the use of a custom agent that is designed to provide its services and functions to Sunfish via the Redfish API.
 [Figure 2](#sunfish-objectives-fig) presents the concepts of the Sunfish Framework in visual form.